joe-ani/joe-ani/README.md

 - 👋 Hi, I’m @joe-ani
 - 👀 I’m interested in full stack web dev
-- 🌱 I’m currently learning the MERN stack
+- 🌱 I’m currently learning <h1>Javascript</h1>
 - 💞️ I’m looking to collaborate on any exciting project's
 - 📫 How to reach me ...

 <!---
 joe-ani/joe-ani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.